-It is important that users are aware of the different methodologies available to them for their work.
-With the convergence of maturing technologies such as wireless Internet communication, later generation GNSS hardware and firmware, and augmented satellite constellations, RT positioning is becoming a preferred method of data acquisition, recovery and stake out to many users in diverse fields.
+It is important users are aware of the different methodologies available to them for their work.
+With the convergence of maturing technologies, such as wireless Internet communication, later generation GNSS hardware and firmware, and augmented satellite constellations, RT positioning is becoming a preferred method of data acquisition, recovery and stake-out to many users in diverse fields.
 NGS is moving toward "active" monumentation via the CORS network and its online positioning user service (OPUS).
 This is a departure from the traditional delivery of precise geodetic control from passive monumentation.
 Currently, network solutions for RT positioning are sweeping across the United States.
 The cost to benefit ratio and ease of use are two main factors driving this rapid growth.
-As can be seen from the following list, the RTN administrators span a wide sector of all GNSS users.
-Some examples of the RTN administrators that are part of this rapidly expanding GNSS application are State Departments of Transportation (DOT), Value Added GNSS Vendors, GNSS Manufacturers, Spatial Reference Centers, Geodetic Surveys, Academic Institutions, Scientific Groups, County Governments, City Governments, Private Survey/Engineering Companies and Agricultural Cooperatives
+As can be seen from the following list, RTN administrators span a wide sector of all GNSS users.
+Some examples of the RTN administrators that are part of this rapidly expanding GNSS application are: state departments of transportation (DOT), value-added GNSS vendors, GNSS manufacturers, spatial reference centers, geodetic surveys, academic institutions, scientific groups, county governments, city governments, private surveying and engineering companies and agricultural cooperatives.